-Mango avocado salad is a healthy fruit salad with cantaloupe and a light melon dressing.
-Make this easy recipe for a delicious breakfast, afternoon snack, or dessert.
-No refined sugar and vegan friendly.
+This Mango Cantaloupe Avocado Salad is a healthy and nourishing fresh fruit salad with a refreshing melon dressing.
+Make it for a quick and easy lunch, afternoon snack, or delicious side.
+Refined-sugar-free and vegan-friendly.

 I love this healthy fruit salad for a lot of reasons, but primarily because it’s so versatile.
 It’s not overly sweet like some fruit salads are, so it can be eaten any time of the day.
 Just like this warm breakfast salad, you can enjoy this mango avocado salad for breakfast, lunch, or even a light summer dinner.